Galois representations over pseudorigid spaces: Galois cohomology

 \section{Galois cohomology}

-We conclude by giving a definition of general $(\varphi,\Gamma)$-modules over a pseudoaffinoid algebra $R$, and explaining how to compute the Galois cohomology of a Galois representation $M$ in terms of its $(\varphi,\Gamma)$-module $D_{\rig}(M)$.
+We conclude by giving a definition of general $(\varphi,\Gamma)$-moduels over a pseudoaffinoid algebra $R$, and explaining how to compute the Galois cohomology of a Galois representation $M$ in terms of its $(\varphi,\Gamma)$-module $D_{\rig}(M)$.

 \begin{definition} A $\varphi$-module over $\Lambda_{R,(0,b],K}$ is a coherent sheaf $D$ of modules over the pseudorigid space $\bigcup_{a\rightarrow 0}\Spa(\Lambda_{R,[a,b],K})$ equipped with an isomorphism